rowjay/django-skeleton/README.md

     messages from the messages framework, and shows the currently logged-in user, and a link to logout.
   * `login.html` has a minimal login form
-  * `logout.html` has a a logout message and a link to log in again
+  * `logout.html` has a logout message and a link to log in again
+  * `password_change.html` has a minimal password change form
+  * `password_change_done.html` has a success message and a link to the 'home' view

 * A settings file split into a `common_settings.py` and `settings.ex.py`.
 * Settings configured for a top-level static files directory